 CONTEMPORARY ARTIST RICCARDA RAABE

-She lives in Berlin and works mainly on large canvases, often combining bold brushstrokes with delicate marks or collage work.
-Her paintings are visual explorations of the human experience, an attempt to put onto canvas what it feels like to be alive, to love, to struggle and to find ourselves subject to the passing of time.
+She lives and paints in Berlin, mostly on large canvases, often setting bold brushstrokes against delicate marks and passages of collage.
+The paintings are visual explorations of the human experience, an attempt to put onto canvas what it actually feels like to be alive: to love, to struggle, and to be subject to the passing of time.

 Your greatest inspirations or influences?

-Tell us a bit about your creative process, things you are looking forward to this year?
+Tell us a bit about your creative process, and what you are looking forward to this year?

-How has this year changed your creativity or how you see the world changing moving forward?
+How has this year changed your creativity, or how you see the world moving forward?

 Who do you consider to be an icon of our time?

-I have to say I am slightly obsessed with Princess Diana, even though that’s a bit retro…..
+I have to say I am slightly obsessed with Princess Diana, even though that is a bit retro.

-Do you think the art world needs to change, and if so how can it be improved?
+Do you think the art world needs to change, and if so how?

 FASHION AND LIFESTYLE PHOTOGRAPHY VLADY VALA